emanuallan/thescripted/README.md

-# Benjamin Kinga
+# Hey, There.

-JavaScript Developer building applications with React, Node, and PostgreSQL.
+I am a JavaScript Developer, currently building applications with React, Node, and PostgreSQL.